stroiman/respect/README.md

 # ReSpect

-This is an RSpec inspired test framework for ReasonML/OCaml.
+This is an RSpec inspired test framework for ReasonML/OCaml/Bucklescript.
+The runner uses raw javascript code, so it will only run in node environments at the moment.

 I base this on a lot of experience I gained from a similar project for F#, FSpec